Anton2020/Anton2020/README.md

 # My Readme, thank you for reading
 - 👋 Hi, I’m Ewout.
 I’m interested in developing desktop & mobile applications.
-- 🌱 I’m currently learning Java (specifically basics, Java FX and Spring Boot), JS and SQL.
+- 🌱 I’m currently learning Java basics (studying for OCA version 8), JS and SQL.
 - 📫 How to reach me: lagendijkict@gmail.com

 <!---